Izardo/pands-project-2021/README.md

 import matplotlib.pyplot as plt import seaborn as sns
 ```
 Next, we load our IRIS.csv file with pandas.
-CSV stands for comma-seperated value and these file types are commonly used in analysing data.
+CSV stands for comma-seperated value and is this file type is commonly used in data analysis.
 Pandas is a very useful way to manipulate data and CSV files.
-Pandas stores data in DataFrames, a way to store 2 dimensional data.[1]
+While DataFrames are pandas way of storing 2 dimensional data.[1]
 ```
 df = pd.read_csv('IRIS.csv')
 ```